 So, I tried converting the table from MyISAM to MEMORY.
 For the first couple minutes it looked pretty promising.
 Disk IO and the machine’s load was pretty small and it was cruising along.
 But, after ten minutes, when it got to the point where it was purging old data from the table, it came to a grinding halt.
 The delete statement, which took only a few seconds using the MyISAM engine just kept going and going.
 It ended up taking about 9 MINUTES to complete.
 That, of course, is pretty unacceptable.
-The SEO Brisbane search engine optimisation services was supposed to be faster than MyISAM, so this made no sense.
+The MEMORY storage engine was supposed to be faster than MyISAM, so this made no sense.
 The table was already pretty well indexed.
 I was deleting based on the timestamp column:

 DELETE FROM flows WHERE timestamp < ?